-With an auto equity loan, you’ll typically get your check when you walk out of the lender’s door.
+You’ll typically get your check when you walk out of the lender’s door.
 The whole process rarely takes more than half an hour.
-So, if it’s urgent that you get some cash now, auto equity loans are worth your consideration.
+So, if you need cash now, auto equity loans are worth your consideration.

 3) You don’t have to sell your car

 While auto equity loans do have their benefits, there are some significant drawbacks you need to know.

 Although you get to keep your car while you’re making payments, defaulting on the loan could result in repossession.
 If you rely on your vehicle to get to work, failing to pay off your debt could put your job at risk.